conda-forge/conda-forge.github.io/docs/maintainer/understanding_conda_forge/life_cycle.md

 This allows organizations to retire packages from normal, solver-driven installs without compromising the reproducibility offered by lock files.

 Finally, a project might have reached a status where no further updates are needed or expected (e.g. it has been superseded by a new project).
-If the maintainers want to, these feedstocks can be archived and marked as read-only.
-This is also done via [`admin-requests`](/docs/maintainer/infrastructure#admin-requests).
+If the maintainers want to, these feedstocks can be archived and marked as read-only, which is also done via [`admin-requests`](/docs/maintainer/infrastructure#admin-requests).

 ## Summary of stages